GluuFederation/docs-casa-prod/docs/source/developer/intro-plugin.md

 You can use the tools of your choosing as long as you can produce fat (Uber) jars, which is the from in which Gluu Casa plugins are delivered.
 In the following pages, we will use command line interface (CLI) and [Maven 3](https://maven.apache.org) as build tool.

-### LDAP SDK For Java
+### oxcore persistence annotation lib

-Plugins will likely require reading and writing data from and to the underlying Gluu Server lightweight directory.
-There is one Java library (part of Gluu casa project) called `casa-shared` at developers disposal which abstracts and simplifies access to LDAP (basically CRUD operations).
-Manipulation of this abstraction requires you to create simple classes and POJOs that can be mapped to actual LDAP entries.
+Plugins will likely require reading and writing data from and to the underlying Gluu Server database; whether lightweight directory or couchbase.
+There is one Java library (part of Gluu casa project) called `casa-shared` at developers disposal which abstracts and simplifies access to the DB (basically CRUD operations).
+Manipulation of this abstraction requires developers to create simple classes (POJOs) that can be mapped to actual database entities.

-For this purposes the UnboundID LDAP SDK [Persistence Framework](https://docs.ldap.com/ldap-sdk/docs/persist/index.html) is used.
-Of particular interest is the [`generate-source-from-schema`](https://docs.ldap.com/ldap-sdk/docs/persist/generate-source-from-schema.html) tool which allows you to automate generation of classes so that you don't have to write the mapping annotations manually.

-`generate-source-from-schema` and the persistence framework is bundled in the [UnboundID LDAP SDK](https://github.com/pingidentity/ldapsdk/releases).
-It is recommended to download the full release package which brings the automation tools, Java libs (jar files), and plenty of documentation and examples.
-Internally, Gluu Casa uses version 4.0.4 of this project.

-For more background on these topics you may like checking this [website](https://www.ldap.com/unboundid-ldap-sdk-for-java).
+For this purpose, Gluu's oxcore [persistence-annotation](https://github.com/GluuFederation/oxCore/blob/master/persistence-annotation/pom.xml) library is leveraged.

 ## Basic concepts